BryanMorgan/isbot/README.md

 ```

 ### Custom Bot list
-The default user-agent regular expression patterns are managed in the [bot_patterns.txt](./src/bot_patterns.txt) file.
+The default user-agent regular expression patterns are managed in the [bot_regex_patterns.txt](./src/bot_regex_patterns.txt) file.

 If you don't want to use the default bot patterns you can supply your own list.
 Since the default bot patterns are automatically added to the library at compile time you should first disable the default feature.
-The `include-default-bots` feature is enabled by default so the patterns defined in `bot_patterns.txt` are included in the library at compile time.
+The `include-default-bots` feature is enabled by default so the patterns defined in `bot_regex_patterns.txt` are included in the library at compile time.

 You can exclude the patterns by disabling the default features and then including your own bot regular expressions.
 To do that set `default-features` to false in your `Cargo.toml` dependency definition.
 For example: